 Amber specialises in the historical intersections between dress, politics and culture using textiles and fashion as a way to gain a great understanding of the past.
-Her hugely popular BBC Four series A Stitch in Time, fused biography, art and the history of fashion to explore the lives of historical figures through the clothes they wore.
-It was described as “snappy and engaging” by The Guardian, “hugely enjoyable” by The Telegraph and “mesmerising” by the Radio Times.
+Her hugely popular BBC Four series A Stitch in Time, described as “mesmerising” by the Radio Times, fused biography, art and the history of fashion to explore the lifestyles and fashion of historical figures.
+Amber presented a six-part YouTube series of historic make-up tutorials for English Heritage which won the Grand Prix Prize at the 2019 YouTube Works Awards and co-hosted the podcast FASHIONED with Radio 1’s Clara Amfo, looking at the relationship between clothes and social/cultural movements.

 She is a National Crime Agency External Advisor as a Consultant Forensic Garment Analyst, working with Alecto Forensics on cases that require clothing and textiles to be dated.
 Amber is a former Research Fellow at the University of the Arts London, and has penned articles for publications including The Guardian, Times Literary Supplement, Financial Times, Icon and The Pool.
 She is a regular contributor to Frieze, writing on dress and design.